 Endurance Warranty Coverage Options

-- Supreme: As Endurance’s bumper-to-bumper plan, this is the most comprehensive of the company’s warranties and has a very short list of exclusions.
+- Supreme: As Endurance’s bumper-to-bumper plan, this is the highest level of coverage offered by Endurance and has a very short list of exclusions.
 It is, however, the most expensive option.

 - Superior: The Superior plan covers many vehicle system components with only a short list of exclusions, like seals and gaskets, and is the highest stated component coverage plan available.